-Small Cap Equity Portfolio
+Disciplined International Equity Portfolio

-The Advisor attempts to achieve the Portfolio's objective to provide long-term capital appreciation consistent with reasonable risk to principal by investing, under normal market circumstances, at least 80% of the value of its net assets (including borrowings for investment purposes) in equity securities, including common stocks and preferred stocks, of U.S. small cap companies that the Advisor believes are undervalued.
-This is a non-fundamental investment policy that can be changed by the Portfolio upon 60 days' prior notice to shareholders.
-Small cap companies include companies with market capitalizations, at the time of purchase, within the market capitalization range of any stock in the Russell $2000^{\circ}$ Index.
+The Advisor attempts to achieve the Portfolio's objective to provide maximum long-term total return consistent with reasonable risk to principal by investing, under normal market circumstances, at least 80% of the value of its net assets (including borrowings for investment purposes) in equity securities of foreign companies, directly and/or through ADRs, which are depositary receipts issued in registered form by a U.S. bank or trust company evidencing ownership of underlying securities issued by a foreign company.
+Under normal market circumstances, the Portfolio will invest directly and/or through ADRs, in companies based in at least three countries other than the United States.